 What is diabetes?

-Over time, the high levels of glucose in the blood (known as hyperglycaemia) can cause damage to many tissues in the body, leading to the development of disabling and life-threatening health complications.
+Over time, the high blood glucose levels (known as hyperglycaemia) can cause damage to many tissues in the body and lead to disabling and life-threatening health complications.

 Type 1 diabetes2

-People with this form of diabetes need insulin every day in order to control the levels of glucose in their blood.
+People with this form of diabetes need insulin every day to control the levels of glucose in their blood.